![]() |

 4) Every CR shall be calibrated in a radon chamber, approved by the Agency, before being placed into service, and after any repairs or modifications that could affect the calibration.
 Subsequent recalibrations and background checks shall be performed at least once every 12 months.
 Each scintillation cell requires an individual calibration factor.

 5) Background measurements shall be performed after every 1,000 hours of operation of scintillation cell-type CRs and whenever any type of CR is calibrated.
 The background shall be checked by purging the monitor with clean, aged air or nitrogen in accordance with the manufacturer's instructions.
-In addition, the background count rate shall be monitored in accordance with the manufacturer's instructions.
+In addition, the background count rate shall be monitored in accordance with the manufacturer's instruction.

 c) Protocol for using alpha track (AT) detectors to measure indoor radon concentrations